mcclendokj11/MAGD-150-Projects/README.md

 # MAGD 150 Projects

 ## Project 05
-  In this Project, I made a television setup that made use of interactive buttons.
+  In this project, I made a television setup that made use of interactive buttons.
 These buttons were made from two different shapes, a circle and a rectangle.
 Also, text was displayed to tell what each button does and this was placed on these buttons.
 ## Project 02
  For this project, I made balloons of different shapes and colors.
 At the same time, I made use of other shape modes and same goes for the different color modes.
 The color modes I made use of for the project were RGB, HSB, and Hexadecimal.
 Also, It used shapes like a
 Triangle, Quad, and Bezier.